Uncovering hidden assets in your divorce

 Hiding Assets During a Divorce

-As part of your divorce, you and your ex will have to agree on dividing any money, property, investments and pensions you own.
-Most couples are able to reach an agreement outside of court by sitting down together and working things out.
+As part of your divorce, you and your ex will have to agree on dividing any money, property, investments, pensions and inherited assets.
+Most couples are able to reach an agreement without going to court by sitting down together and working things out.
 This process works well when both parties are open and honest when disclosing their financial interests.

 Sometimes, however, one party may try to hide assets from their ex so they are not split in the divorce.
-Senior divorce solicitor in London, Diana Bastow, discusses what you should do if you believe your spouse to be hiding assets in your divorce.
+Senior divorce solicitor in London, Diana Bastow, discusses what you should do if you believe your spouse to be hiding assets in your divorce including:

 This is more common than you might think.
 Unsurprisingly, the courts take a really dim view of such deception since it prevents a fair settlement from being reached.